APPLITICS/lifematrix-deck-automation/README.md

 ### 1. Template Integration

-* All generated slides should embed into an existing PPT template.
-* Input files will include:
+The pipeline will also use some existing PPT templates.
+Input files will include:

-  * Master template (title, header, background)
+  * Master template (title, header, background, surroundings)
-  * Special layout slides (e.g., intro, explanation, static visuals)
+  * Special layout slides (e.g., 1st intro slide, explanation, static visuals)

 ### 2. Single-Slide Update Capability

-**Use case**: Update one slide (e.g., bar height) shortly before an event.
+**Use case**: Update one slide (e.g., bar height) shortly before an event without altering the other _tweaked_ slides on regeneration.

 #### Suggested Approach

-* Provide optional targeting via `target_slide_id`
+* Provide optional targeting via `target_slide_id` corresponding to the order in PPT.
 * Regenerate only the matching slide, reinjecting it into the existing `.pptx`

 #### Caveats

 * Must avoid slide order drift
 * Slide identity must remain stable (e.g., naming convention or metadata tagging)
+* The usage should be friendly and intuitive
+* A _back-up_ logic should be implemented to avoid bad surprises

 ### 3. Visual Safeguards

-* Ensure average values (e.g., `Avg. = 7.9`) don’t overlap chart elements
+* Ensure average values (e.g., `Avg. = 7.9`) in the green box don’t overlap chart elements.
+The print should look nice at all times.
-* Pie charts must remain readable even for small segments
+* Pie charts must remain readable even for small segments - edge cases
+* Other use cases to be discovered during developments

 ---

 ## 🚧 Next Steps

-1. Validate this README structure with the team
-2. Confirm the preprocessing step design with Sari
-3. Implement and test `run_data_preproc()` with mock inputs
+Once we agree on everything described above, here’s how we move forward:
+0. Finalize and complete this documentation based on our discussion.
+1. Develop the **data preprocessing pipeline**, defining the `run_data_preproc()` function, starting from the expected pre-calculated structure (resulting in one table per graph type).
+2. Define and test the `instructions` list structure, with real examples for each graph type.
+3. Build the core slide generation pipeline and make sure it's tested and works end-to-end.
-4. Draft and test the following generators:
+4. Implement the key slide functions:

    * `generate_density_slide()`
    * `generate_bar_slide()`
+   * And other types (to be added progressively).
-5. Set up GitHub Issues per function/module
+5. Set up GitHub Issues with clear tasks for each function/component.
-6. Package the pipelines with robust inputs and template support

----
+6. Confirm integration with PPT templates (e.g., base slide, green boxes, intro slides).
+7. Implement and test the mechanism to update **a single targeted slide** without regenerating the full deck.
+8. Deliver a first version with fully working examples from the actual presentation.

 Let’s finalize this structure before diving into code.